Food Culture in San Marino

 Three-Mountain Cake - wafer layers welded with dark-chocolate hazelnut cream, then pressed until it shatters like a communion host.
 You'll hear the crack across the piazza when the baker breaks the mold at 7 AM.

-Buy it at *La Serenissima* on Contrada del Collegio; they still use the 1940s copper pans.
-Mid-range
+Buy it at La Serenissima on Contrada del Collegio.
+They still use the 1940s copper pans.

 Strocciata